UmbHost/Our.Umbraco.Forms.uCaptcha/README.md

 ## Usage

-This package adds both hCaptcha or reCaptcha to Umbraco Forms, configurable in the appsettings.json.
+This package adds hCaptcha, reCaptcha or Turnstile to Umbraco Forms, configurable in the appsettings.json.

 It has the ability to choose from the traditional checkbox or invisible options.